 The Ava Mahogany Live which goes for $945 USD is a really charming, all solid Mahogany grand concert guitar.

 It also comes equipped with the award-winning LR Baggs Anthem pickup.

-This along with a premium hard-case, ebony bridge and fingerboard, and first-class guitar strings make it seem like a great deal.
+This along with an ebony bridge and fingerboard, and first-class guitar strings, make it seem like a great deal.

 Orangewood Guitars Payment Plans

 Orangewood also offers payment plans through a financing company called Affirm for purchases made on their website.